daniellerch/daniellerch.github.io/stego/aletheia/tool-comparison-en.md

 In this article, we compare different image steganography methods to see which ones are harder to detect.
-We separate the comparison into bitmap images and JPEG images.
+We separate the comparison into uncompressed images and JPEG images.
 First, we look at the comparative charts.

 <center><b>
-Comparison of steganography in bitmap images (PNG, TIF, BMP, etc):
+Comparison of steganography in uncompressed images (PNG, TIF, BMP, etc):
 </b></center>

 ![efficiency](/stego/aletheia/resources/tool_comparison.png?style=centerme)